NeuroTechX/ntx_slack_archive/introductions.md

  >Hi everyone, I just got my Ph.D in geometric statistics applied to the exploration of the brain anatomy through MRIs.
 I will start a postdoc soon on related topics, and I am currently working in industry on medical imaging in the meantime.
 I'm happy to e-meet you all :brain: !

+6/10/2017 7:00 PM

+ **timfiori** :

+ >Hey everyone, super impressed with the community - wish I'd heard about it earlier!
+I'm a medical doctor from Australia with a background in clinical research using EEG and tDCS.
+I'm in the US over the next month with chrisnorman and ahmud, we're part of a neurotech startup building a wearable brain-computer interface to monitor and boost brain activity.

+>

+>
+We'll be in these cities and would really love to meet as much of the community as we can and hear what you're all working on.
+We're big proponents of open source neurotech and it would be great to hear how our work could be of benefit to the community.

+>

+>
+Boston - 10-14 June

+>
+New York - 14-18 June

+>
+San Francisco - 18-27 June

+>
+LA - 27 June - 2 July

+>

+>
+We'd love to hear about any upcoming meet ups or PM me if anyone would like to chat over a coffee :slightly_smiling_face: